Crypto-TII/FANNG-MPC/README.md

 * `TruncPr_parallel(a, k, m, kappa=40)`: work in the same as legacy `TruncPR` except that `a` is a vectorized `sint`.
 * ` TruncPr_exp_parallel(a, k, m, exp_r_dprime, exp_r_prime, kappa=40)`: Slightly optimized version of the method above.
 In case you have several invocations of the parallel truncation, you can use this method and send the expansion vectors for r_dprime and r_prime.
 Note that `TruncPr_parallel` recalculates these values at every call.

 ### __Mixed Circuit for ReLUs__
 You can implement comparison methods using mixed circuits (arithmetic and boolean).
 In our case, we have implemented the constant round mechanisms (FT Setups) from [Through the Looking GLass](https://eprint.iacr.org/2022/202).

 #### __64 bit circuits for ReLUs__
-As part of the support for mixed circuit ReLUs We now include new 64 bit circuits for comparisons, inspired by [Rabbit](https://eprint.iacr.org/2021/119) and [Through the Looking Glass](https://eprint.iacr.org/2022/202).
+As part of the support for mixed circuit ReLUs, we now include new 64 bit circuits for comparisons, inspired by [Rabbit](https://eprint.iacr.org/2021/119) and [Through the Looking Glass](https://eprint.iacr.org/2022/202).

 **NOTE:** If wishing to recompile the basic 64 bit circuits then follow the old instructions from **SCALE-MAMBA**.